Jonathan2251/lbt/source/lib.rst

 Compiler-rt's builtins
 ----------------------

-Compiler-rt is a project with runtime libraries implentation [#compiler-rt]_ .
+Compiler-rt is a project for runtime libraries implentation [#compiler-rt]_ .
 Compiler-rt/lib/builtins provides functions for basic operations such as +, -,
-\*, /, ... on type of float or double and for conversion between float and integer, or on type of over 32-bit.
-The compiler-rt/lib/builtins/README.txt [#builtins-README]_ includes the dependent functions that the whole builtins called.
+\*, /, ... on type of float or double and for conversion between float and integer, or other type of more than 32-bit, such as `long long`.
+The compiler-rt/lib/builtins/README.txt
+[#builtins-README]_ includes the dependent functions that the whole builtins called.
 The dependent functions is a small part of libm listed in